International law: Terminology

 The modern term "international law" was originally coined by Jeremy Bentham in his 1789 book Introduction to the Principles of Morals and Legislation to replace the older law of nations, a direct translation of the late medieval concepts of ius gentium, used by Hugo Grotius, and droits des gens, used by Emer de Vattel.
 The definition of international law has been debated; Bentham referred specifically to relationships between states which has been criticised for its narrow scope.
 Lassa Oppenheim defined it in his treatise as "a law between sovereign and equal states based on the common consent of these states" and this definition has been largely adopted by international legal scholars.

 There is a distinction between public and private international law; the latter is concerned with whether national courts can claim jurisdiction over cases with a foreign element and the application of foreign judgments in domestic law, whereas public international law covers rules with an international origin.
+Public international law is the subset of international law that governs the conduct of states and intergovernmental organizations, as well as of some of their relations with (legal) persons.
 The difference between the two areas of law has been debated as scholars disagree about the nature of their relationship.
-Joseph Story, who originated the term "private international law", emphasised that it must be governed by the principles of public international law but other academics view them as separate bodies of law.
-Another term, transnational law, is sometimes used to refer to a body of both national and international rules that transcend the nation state, although some academics emphasise that it is distinct from either type of law.
+Joseph Story, who originated the term "private international law," emphasized that it must be governed by the principles of public international law but other academics view them as separate bodies of law.
+Another term, transnational law, is sometimes used to refer to a body of both national and international rules that transcend the nation state, although some academics emphasize that it is distinct from either type of law.
 It was defined by Philip Jessup as "all law which regulates actions or events that transcend national frontiers".

 A more recent concept is supranational law, which was described in a 1969 paper as "[a] relatively new word in the vocabulary of politics".
 Systems of supranational law arise when nations explicitly cede their right to make decisions to this system's judiciary and legislature, which then have the right to make laws that are directly effective in each member state.
 This has been described as "a level of international integration beyond mere intergovernmentalism yet still short of a federal system".
 The most common example of a supranational system is the European Union.